Roman Catholic

 details of death

-After start of Russian occupation and ever increasing terror against Polish population, in danger of imminent arrest, in 12.1939 crossed over to Warsaw (to German–controlled General Governorate).
+After start of Russian occupation and ever increasing terror against Polish population, in danger of imminent arrest, in 12.1939 crossed over to Warsaw, to German–controlled Germ.
+Generalgouvernement (Eng.
+General Governorate), where was living as John Orłowski.

 Ministered as chaplain to the Sisters of Loreto in Warsaw–Praga (1939‐1944).